howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 The Outlaw do all the evil things for you!

 Now check your database, the 'articles' table is created, and you just inserted one row into it!

+## Setup
+In config file, set database name and password.
+No migration needed, no database schema needed.